Terror in New York City: Plot

+Regular voice cast

 Production

 Inspiration for the episode came from Gerry Anderson, who had read a newspaper article about the relocation of a Japanese department store as part of a highway redevelopment scheme.
 Anderson later remembered that "because of its huge value as a going concern, [the store] was not demolished, but jacked up and moved inch by inch to a new site."

 The episode's working title was "Terror of New York".
 Fennell's script was submitted before Lew Grade, APF's owner, ordered that all episodes be extended from 25 to 50 minutes to fill an hour-long timeslot.
 This required APF to add new scenes and subplots – in the case of this episode, the sequences showing the oil well fire and Ned Cook's unsuccessful attempt to film Thunderbird 1.
+The collapse of the Fulmer Finance Building may also have been added in.
 In a 1992 interview, actor Matt Zimmerman, who voiced Cook, described the character as having a "really thick accent – it was great fun to do."

 To protect the Thunderbird 2 model during the filming of the crash-landing, the effects crew applied a foil coated in flammable rubber gel, then set fire to the covered areas only.
 However, the model still ended up being badly burnt.
 To allow filming to continue, effects assistants Mike Trim and Roger Dicken made a rushed temporary repair by covering the damaged portions in green Plasticine, greatly increasing the model's weight in the process.
 Trim soon realised that this was unnecessary, because the set was so full of smoke "you couldn't really have told whether the far side was completely missing, let alone burnt."
 The model was later rebuilt from scratch.

 Series composer Barry Gray wrote three pieces of incidental music for the episode: "World Exclusive Foiled!", "Moving the Empire State Building" and "The Rescue of Ned Cook".
 The music was recorded on 5 April 1965 in a four-hour studio session with a group of 25 instrumentalists.